shivrajdalu/hoverfly-java/docs/pages/corefunctionality/dsl.rst

 DSL
 ===

-The rule now has fluent DSL which allows you to build request matcher to response mappings in Java opposed to importing them as JSON.
+There is a fluent DSL which allows you to build request matcher to response mappings in Java opposed to importing them as JSON.

-The rule is fluent and hierarchical, allowing you to define multiple service endpoints as follows:
+The DSL is fluent and hierarchical, allowing you to define multiple service endpoints as follows:

 .. code-block:: java